Wink murder: Variations

 The "Deadly Handshake" variation has players walking around and routinely shaking hands as though greeting one another at a party, and the murderer kills by using a special handshake, such as tickling the victim's palm.
 It is recommended that victims do not "die" immediately, but take a few steps or shake hands with one or two other people before doing so.

-In "Lonely Ghost", a player may challenge the murderer (the "Lonely Ghost") by approaching them and asking them directly.
+In "Lonely Ghost", a player may challenge the murderer (the "lonely ghost") by approaching them and asking them directly.
 In another variant of the basic game, a player may simply point to their suspect and call out their accusation.
 If the accuser is correct, they win the game, otherwise they are eliminated.
 In some variants, a wrongly accused player is also eliminated.

-"Cops and Robbers" is a drinking game variation of Wink murder.
-It uses the Ace and King to identify the "Cop" and the "Robber."
+"Cops and Robbers" is a drinking game variation of wink murder.
+It uses the ace and king found in a deck of playing cards to identify the "cop" and the "robber."
 How a cop or a robber relates is not known.
-The game starts by using the same number of playing cards as players, including one Ace and one King.
+The game starts by using the same number of playing cards as players, including one ace and one king.
 The rest of the cards are usually number cards which represent the number of seconds to drink.
 Play begins by shuffling the cards and laying them all face down.
 Each player grabs a card and keeps it to themselves.
-The player with the Ace is the player who winks to one other player.
-The player who got winked then says something like "The deal has been made."
+The player with the ace is the player who winks to one other player.
+The player who got winked at then says something like "The deal has been made."
 Usually this player waits a few seconds before making that statement.
-Once "the deal has been made" the player with the King turns over their card and begins the "interrogation."
+Once "the deal has been made" the player with the king turns over their card and begins the "interrogation."
 This player tries to guess who did the winking.
-As they choose a player, they turn over their card and if they did not have the Ace, the other player drinks the number on the card.
-If they correctly chose the player with the Ace, that player must finish their beverage.
-If the player with the Ace winks at the player with the King, an immediate "social" is called and everyone drinks.
-Because no one knows who will choose the Ace or King, all players are involved in either winking or looking for a wink.
+As they choose a player, they turn over their card and if they did not have the ace, the other player drinks the number on the card.
+If they correctly chose the player with the ace, that player must finish their beverage.
+If the player with the ace winks at the player with the king, an immediate "social" is called and everyone drinks.
+Because no one knows who will choose the ace or king, all players are involved in either winking or looking for a wink.
 This can also be played with other drinking games like "drink, drank or drunk" to expedite the festivities.